ua-datalab/AI-Makerspace/README.md

 _Sit down to code and discuss how to build AI applications with DataLab's scientists_

 ## Description

+Do you need help with an AI/ML coding problem or would you like to discuss AI technology?

 Put your knowledge into practice through hands-on experience with cutting-edge AI tools.
-In this workshop series, we will spend an hour each week developing and testing advanced AI topics, including fine-tuning LLMs, creating vector databases for retrieval-augmented generation applications, and implementing distributed training with PyTorch.
+In this Meet-Up series, we will spend an hour each week developing and testing advanced AI topics, including fine-tuning LLMs, creating vector databases for retrieval-augmented generation applications, and implementing distributed training with PyTorch.

-Please attend our in-person AI Makerspace Meet-Ups @ Snakes & Lattes
+Please attend our in-person AI Makerspace Meet-Ups @ Snakes & Lattes.
+Enjoy a coffee or beverage of your choice.

 ## Instructors
 ### Enrique Noriega